BigBang1112/gbx-net/README.md

 </PropertyGroup>
 ```

-In case that doesn't work either, you can substitute with the older `MiniLZO` implementation, which is written in C#.
+In case that doesn't work for you, you can substitute with the older `MiniLZO` implementation, which is written in C#.

 The compression logic is split up from the read/write logic to **allow GBX.NET 2 library to be distributed under the MIT license**, as Oberhumer distributes the open source version of LZO under the GNU GPL v2+.
 Therefore, using GBX.NET.LZO 2 requires you to license your project under the GNU GPL v3, see [License](#license).